 - Available on black or white

 The last item of your list is also a computer-oriented USB microphone.
 The Samson Go Mic is developed with the plug and play functionality too, but different from the previous model, you can handle it due to its fancy vintage design.
 When you are tired of holding it, just place it onto the desktop holder.
 This model is also developed to work well with voice software and voice recognition.

 - Cardioid Plug and play compatible with most current OS (both Windows and Mac)

 - Another model ideal for online conversations, includes technology to filter noises from the ambient.

-- Works really great also with softwares that work with voice recognition like iChat and VoIP related softwares.
+- Works really great also with software that work with voice recognition like iChat and VoIP related software.